Elizabeth V. Swenson, Ph.D., J.D., Professor of Psychological Science and Pre-Law Advisor

 - Join the Pre-Law Society.

 - Enroll in an undergraduate course that is law-related.
 Although these courses will give you very little advantage in law school, they will give you some insight into whether you enjoy studying law.
 Law-related courses are offered in departments such as Political Science, Sociology, Management and Marketing, and Psychology.

 - Visit law schools.
 Most law schools will give you an opportunity to sit in on a class and to talk to current students.

 - Consider a law-related internship or cooperative education job during the school year or in the summer.
-For further information contact the Student Career Development Center in the house next to the tennis courts on campus.

 Who should write letters of recommendation for me?